For more information about proctor duties, please see the 2019-20 AP Coordinator’s Manual, Part 2. The Exam Instructions will be available in 2020.

 - Walk around the room to ensure students are working on the correct exam section.

-Proctors must not
+Proctors must never:

 - Read, eat, drink, engage in conversation, correct papers, use a computer or laptop, or perform any activity not related to the administration.

-After the exam administration
+After the exam administration:

-- Return exam materials to locked storage.
+- Return all exam materials to secure storage.

 What Proctors Need